CarterPape/CarterPape.github.io/index.md

 ![{{ site.author.photo.alt }}][Carter pic]

-I am a reporter, systems administrator, and web developer for _The Times-Independent_ in Moab, Utah.
+I am a reporter for _The Times-Independent_ in Moab, Utah.
 Previously, I studied mathematics at North Carolina State University, where I also did student journalism and software development.

 ## highlights